Traumatic Brain Injuries

 Legal Help for TBI in Houston, Texas

 Life after a traumatic brain injury is hard.
-Life after a TBI when you have no money and limited earning power is impossible for the victims and everyone who cares about them.
-Many TBI victims and families don’t fully understand how tense and chaotic their lives will become.
-And not every “personal injury” law firm is equipped to handle traumatic brain injury cases.
+Life after a TBI when you have no money and limited earning power is virtually impossible.
+Many TBI victims and their families don’t fully understand how tense and chaotic their lives can become.
+On top of that, not every “personal injury” law firm is equipped to handle traumatic brain injury cases.
 Given how crucial compensation is to the ability of TBI victims to resume meaningful lives, there is no substitute for the aid of a Houston personal injury lawyer who knows what traumatic brain injury cases involve, and how to fight through the defenses that the people responsible for the injury are likely to use to avoid paying compensation.

-Our legal team at Lapeze & Johns, LLPC, in Houston, Texas, understand that the injuries to speech, memory and similar functions often make it difficult to communicate and comprehend.
-We do everything we can to make it easier for our TBI clients.
+Our legal team at Lapeze & Johns, PLLC, understands that injuries to speech, memory, and other essential functions often make it difficult to communicate and comprehend others.
+We do everything we can to make the legal recovery process easier for our TBI clients.